 Should I go bankrupt?
 If only there were a simple yes or no answer.
 Unfortunately, this isn’t the type of question that can be simply answered.
-A definitive answer requires you to schedule a consultation with a licensed Trustee in Bankruptcy who will take the time to review your personal financial situation and understand what you owe, own, and earn.
-Welker and Company’s licensed Trustees in Bankruptcy consider a number of options during every initial consultation; bankruptcy is always a last resort.
+A definitive answer requires you to schedule a consultation with a licensed Licensed Insolvency Trustee who will take the time to review your personal financial situation and understand what you owe, own, and earn.
+Welker and Company’s licensed Licensed Insolvency Trustee consider a number of options during every initial consultation; bankruptcy is always a last resort.
 To know if you should go bankrupt or not we recommend making a free appointment and having your unique personal situation reviewed.

 That said, we’ve provided a list of common reasons that motivate people to go bankrupt below.